 The Sustainable Development Goals

-The 17 Sustainable Development Goals (SDGs) adopted by the United Nations in 2015 are defined by 169 specific goals and 232 targets aimed at eradicating poverty, protecting the planet, and ensuring that all people enjoy peace and prosperity by 2030.
+The 17 Sustainable Development Goals (SDGs), adopted by the United Nations in 2015, are a set of ambitious targets defined by 169 specific goals and 232 indicators.
+These goals aim to eradicate poverty, protect the planet, and ensure that all people enjoy peace and prosperity by 2030.
+They are a comprehensive and integrated framework, recognizing that action in one area will affect outcomes in others, and that development must balance social, economic, and environmental sustainability.

 Introduction to the 17 SDGs and their significance based on Resolution No. 136/NQ-CP of Vietnam: